-The RSIS utilizes interlocked chipmunk and scarecrow radiation detectors located at the north end of the enclosure, at the 400 MeV labyrinth area, outside the enclosure at each of the RF transmission line penetrations, and on the berm above the two beam absorbers.
-When personnel access the Booster accelerator, two additional interlocked radiation detectors are enabled in the Booster Chute area and the area where the Linac Beam is injected into the Booster accelerator.
+Interlocked radiation detectors are located at the north end of the enclosure (A and J), at the 400 MeV labyrinth area (K), outside the enclosure at each of the RF transmission line penetrations (B through I), and on the berm above the two beam absorbers (M and N).
+When personnel access the Booster accelerator, two additional interlocked radiation detectors are enabled in the Booster enclosure, near the Booster Chute area and the area where the Linac Beam is injected into the Booster accelerator (L and O).
 The interlocked radiation detectors protect personnel by disabling the beam should prompt radiation from operations exceed specific dose rate limits.
-The trip limits for these interlocked radiation detectors are set to levels that prevent any individual from receiving a dose rate beyond what is defined as a negligible consequence level, even with an unforeseen reduction of the permanent shielding between the interior of the enclosure walls and the surface of the berm by 0.9 e.f.d. at the time of the maximum credible incident.
-The specific detector type, their locations and their maximum trip setting values are presented in Table 4 below.
-The trip settings may be set lower than this value to satisfy occupancy requirements per 10 CFR Part 835.
+The credited control trip limits for these interlocked radiation detectors are set to levels that prevent any individual from receiving a dose rate beyond what is defined in Section III-1.3.1.1, even with an unforeseen reduction of the permanent shielding between the interior of the enclosure walls and the surface of the berm by 0.9 e.f.d. at the time of the maximum credible incident.
+The analysis to determine the credited control trip limits is provided as a reference in the "Linac MCI Justification" document [10].
+This analysis evaluates the consequence of the maximum credible beam intensity being lost at multiple points throughout the DTL and SCL separately.
+The specific detector type, their locations and their credited control trip limit values are presented in Table 4 below.
+Operationally, the trip levels are set lower than this value to satisfy occupancy requirements per 10 CFR Part 835 through the direction of the Radiation Physics Operation Department (RPO).